Vicen04/Dw1DataAndPatches/README.md

 Update: All of the patches that fix/improve code from the original game that are included in either my hack or Maeson's hack have been uploaded.
 The only part left is the code that adds/expands stuff.
 Which is going to be divided in two parts:

 1. Add an extra playable digimon
-2. Evolution an other miscellaneous changes
+2. Evolution and other miscellaneous changes

 Once this is done.
 I'll upload my hack here too.